kevsmith/readme/README.md

 # About Me

 I live in Raleigh, NC with my wife and 3 dogs.
-We have one daughter curently majoring in industrial design.
+We have a daughter who's studying industrial design at university.

 I've worked remotely, mostly for West Coast companies, for over 10 years and feel very comfortable working this way.
 Before managing full time I was a software engineer and worked mostly on backend and distributed systems.
 I have experience with a number of programming languages including Erlang, Elixir, SQL, Go, Python, and C/C++.